2Rman/Pixel/README.md

-This app is meant to be my self growth engine.
-So it's a little simple and may content some mistakes, which i'd like to fix once and for all
+This app meant to be my self growth engine.
+So it's a little simple and might content some mistakes, which I'd like to fix once and for all